 For some young people, feeling more irritable or angrier than usual can be a sign that they are struggling with low mood, depression or anxiety – especially if it goes on for a long period of time without changing.

-How can I respond to my child when they get angry?
+How can I respond to my child in the moment when they get angry?

 Try to separate your child’s feelings from their behaviour, remembering that all feelings are okay, even though some behaviour is not.